GlennFjr/Stock-Dashboard-Improved/README.md

-# Stock Dashboard
+# Stock Analytics Dashboard

-Stock Dashboard is a React application that displays market data for a selected group of stocks using the Finnhub API.
+Stock Analytics Dashboard is a React application that displays market data for a selected group of stocks using the Finnhub API.

-The dashboard shows stock names, ticker symbols, current prices, opening and previous closing prices, along with visual indicators showing whether a stock is up or down.
+The project expands on a basic stock dashboard by adding dedicated detail pages for individual stocks, unique routes, a persistent sidebar, and data visualizations that help users interpret stock information.

 ## Features

-- Display data for multiple stocks
-- Show ticker symbol, price, open, and previous close
+- Display stock name, ticker symbol, price, opening price, and previous closing price
-- Color-code stock prices based on daily performance
+- Color-code stock prices based on whether they are up or down
-- Search stocks by name or ticker
+- Search and filter stocks from the dashboard
-- Filter displayed stocks by price range
-- Apply multiple filters at the same time
-- View summary statistics for the current dataset
+- View summary statistics for the displayed stocks
-- Dynamically update results as filters change

-## Dashboard Statistics

-The application calculates summary information for the displayed stocks, including:

-- Total number of stocks
+- Navigate to a dedicated detail page for each stock
+- Use unique URLs for individual stock pages
+- Maintain the same sidebar across dashboard and detail views
-- Average stock price
+- Display multiple charts based on fetched stock data
-- Lowest stock price
+- Provide additional stock information on detail pages

+## Stock Detail Pages

+Each stock in the dashboard links to its own detail page.

+The detail view displays additional information that is not shown in the main dashboard and uses a unique URL for each stock.

+This structure allows users to navigate directly to a specific stock while keeping the same overall application layout.

+## Data Visualizations

+The dashboard includes multiple charts created from the fetched stock data.

+These visualizations are used to compare different aspects of the displayed stocks and provide a clearer view of the overall dataset.

 ## How It Works

 Stock data is fetched from the Finnhub API using asynchronous requests.

-The application uses React's `useEffect` hook to retrieve stock information when the dashboard loads, while `async` and `await` are used to handle the API requests.

-A predefined list of ticker symbols is used to request quote data for each stock.

-Users can search and filter the displayed results without making additional API requests.
-The dashboard updates dynamically based on the current search query and selected filters.

-Stock prices are also displayed with dynamic styling:

-- Green when the current price is greater than or equal to the previous closing price
-- Red when the current price is lower than the previous closing price
+React state is used to manage the fetched data, while routing is used to create separate pages for individual stocks.

+The dashboard provides a summary view of the stock data, while each detail page provides additional information for a selected stock.

 ## Tech Stack